Open-flavor strong decays of open-charm and open-bottom mesons in the $^3P_0$ model: Summary and conclusion

-In conclusion, we think that our predictions can be useful to the experimentalists in their study of the properties of the open bottom mesons.
-While for charmonia and bottomonia the amount of experimental data is relatively large, the study of the open-charm and open-bottom sectors is still preliminary and perhaps it will take a few more years to have a comparable quantity of informations.
+In conclusion, we think that our predictions can be useful to the experimentalists in their study of the properties of open-charm and open-bottom mesons and in the search for new resonances.

 \begin{appendix}